ranujasanmir/PyGroupBot/README.md

 ![Python Version](https://img.shields.io/badge/python-3.5-blue.svg)

+**⚠️Since 2023/10/07 PixCap has closed due to financial difficulties.
+Please note that we will not be making any updates in the future.⛔**

 **_`pygroupbot` is python library that can you help to create your own simple telegram group manage bot._**

 ## Table of Contents